catfoolyou/EaglercraftX-Desktop-Runtime/README.md

 #### Credits:
-Lax1dude for making the Eaglercraft javascript runtime and the shader pack wxnnvs for creating AutoEagler radmanplays for the source of the desktop runtime
+Lax1dude for making the Eaglercraft javascript runtime and the shader pack and wxnnvs for creating AutoEagler